 Ad Types Optimized for Conversions Campaigns: Lead Gen Forms, Conversation Ads

-4. Don’t be afraid of getting creative – with your creative: LinkedIn is a professional social media channel doesn’t mean your ads must be dry and static.
+Don’t be afraid of getting creative – with your creative: LinkedIn is a professional social media channel doesn’t mean your ads must be dry and static.
 You can apply many of the creative optimizations used on Facebook and Instagram can be applied here with similar results.
 The rule of thumb is to make sure your creative effectively communicates your brand and your message.

 Some ways to optimize your creatives include:

-Use gifs to give life to what would typically be static creative – even if it’s just adding a bit of motion or change of colour.
 Lastly, focus your animation on the advertised product or service to ensure your message gets across clearly.

 Static Images: One picture can communicate a lot – Don’t be tempted to add a lot of text to your graphics.
 It muddies up the creatives and turns off the audience.
-LinkedIn won’t penalize ads using excessive text in the images, using excessive text still creates a poor-performing ad.
+LinkedIn won’t penalize ads using excessive text in the images, but using excessive text still creates a poor-performing ad.

-5. LinkedIn Ads Aren’t Just for B2B –
+LinkedIn Ads Aren’t Just for B2B –

 Looking for more help, or a customized solution to LinkedIn Ads?
 AdParlor is well-equipped to create successful paid media campaigns across LinkedIn and other social media channels.
 Send us a note and we’ll be in touch.